scttech/Build_Financial_Software/chapter12/v4/README.md

 # Chapter 12: IAT Processing

-In v3 of the application, we setup:
+In v4 of the application, we setup:

-[X] Renaming tables for better alignment and consistency
+[X] Database changes to support OFAC Scanning

-[X] Updating APIs to support PPD and IAT batches
+[X] UI Changes for OFAC Scanning

 # Running the ACH Project